Skip navigation

 Causes

-Achondrogenesis type 1B is the most severe of a spectrum of skeletal disorders caused by mutations in the SLC26A2 gene.
-This gene provides instructions for making a protein that is essential for the normal development of cartilage and for its conversion to bone.
-Mutations in the SLC26A2 gene cause the skeletal problems characteristic of achondrogenesis type 1B by disrupting the structure of developing cartilage, which prevents bones from forming properly.
+Achondrogenesis type 1B is caused by variants in the SLC26A2 gene.
+This gene provides instructions for making a protein that transports charged molecules (ions), particularly sulfate ions, across cell membranes.
+This protein is essential for the normal development of cartilage and for converting cartilage into bone.
+Variants in the SLC26A2 gene disrupt the structure of developing cartilage, which prevents bones from forming properly.
+These changes cause the skeletal problems that are characteristic of achondrogenesis type 1B.

-Achondrogenesis type 2 is one of several skeletal disorders that result from mutations in the COL2A1 gene.
-This gene provides instructions for making a protein that forms type II collagen.
-This type of collagen is found mostly in cartilage and in the clear gel that fills the eyeball (the vitreous).
-It is essential for the normal development of bones and other connective tissues that form the body's supportive framework.
-Mutations in the COL2A1 gene interfere with the assembly of type II collagen molecules, which prevents bones and other connective tissues from developing properly.
+Achondrogenesis type 2 and hypochondrogenesis are caused by variants in the COL2A1 gene.
+This gene provides instructions for making a protein that forms type II collagen, which is found in the clear gel that fills the eyeball (the vitreous) and in cartilage.
+Type II collagen is essential for the normal growth and development of bones and other connective tissues.
+Variants in the COL2A1 gene interfere with the formation of mature type II collagen molecules, which prevents bones and other connective tissues from developing properly in people with achondrogenesis type 2 and hypochondrogenesis.

 Inheritance

-Achondrogenesis type 2 is considered an autosomal dominant disorder because one copy of the altered gene in each cell is sufficient to cause the condition.
-It is almost always caused by new mutations in the COL2A1 gene and typically occurs in people with no history of the disorder in their family.
+Achondrogenesis type 2 is considered to be an autosomal dominant disorder because one copy of the altered gene in each cell is sufficient to cause the condition.
+Most cases of this condition are the result of a new (de novo) variant in the COL2A1 gene that occurs during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals have no history of the disorder in their family.

 Other Names for This Condition